 Related Page: Plex Media Server > Media Optimizer

 Using our Camera Upload feature to upload camera roll content from your mobile device to your Plex Media Server requires the server to be able to write the content to the specified library.
-To make use of Camera Upload, you need to choose a library location on either the device's internal storage or inside the
+To make use of Camera Upload, you need to choose a library location that is writable.

 Related Page: Plex Pass > Camera Upload

 Varying amounts of temporary space on the NVIDIA SHIELD's internal storage will be required when performing different things with your Plex Media Server.
 The most common of these is when streaming content that cannot be Direct Played by the client Plex app.